 Get the inside scoop with LoginTC and learn about relevant security news and insights.

-This installment explores three different authentication scenarios where offline MFA with Windows Logon is needed, as well as the four different solutions for these use cases.
+This installment explores three different authentication scenarios where offline MFA with Windows Logon is needed, as well as the six different solutions for these use cases.
 Check out one of our previous blogs about offline authentication with Windows Logon if you’re interested in learning more.

 Maria is an employee at a software company, who occasionally has to travel on business to conferences and trade shows.
 She has a company issued smartphone and uses it with the LoginTC app for second factor authentication when logging into Windows Logon.